Kate Snyder: Personal life

-Snyder earned her B.A. from Skidmore College in New York and a M.A. in Public Policy & Management from the Muskie School at the University of Southern Maine as well as a Certificate of Graduate Studies in Applied Research and Evaluation Methods.
+Snyder earned her B.A. from Skidmore College in New York and a M.A. in public policy and management from the Muskie School at the University of Southern Maine as well as a Certificate of Graduate Studies in Applied Research and Evaluation Methods.
 She is married, lives in the city's Oakdale neighborhood, and has 3 children who were educated in the Portland Public Schools system.